TomObungu/physics.md/OCR A Level Physics/Specification/Electric Fields/Electric Fields.md

 Lightning is as a result of a build of electric charge and the release of that energy.

 Lightning forms when separate positive and negative charged within a cloud.
 Clouds are small dust-born ice crystals and water molecules.
-During a storm, air is moving around and cause the particles within the cloud to collide.
+During a storm, air is moving around and causes the particles within the cloud to collide.
 Charge begins to build when negatively charged electrons from upward moving water molecules are transferred to downwards moving, heaver ice and dust molecules.
 This causes the bottom of the storm cloud more negatively charged and the top of the storm cloud more positively charged.

 ![[lightn1 1.gif]]